ryan25344-GRC/Atlanta-falcons-iso27001-risk-assessment/README.md

-# ISO 27001:2022 Risk Assessment Case Study
+# Atlanta Falcons ISO 27001:2022 Risk Assessment Case Study

-## Atlanta Falcons GRC Portfolio Project

-### Project Overview
+## Project Overview

-This project demonstrates the application of ISO 27001:2022 risk management principles through a fictional case study of a professional sports organization.
+This project is a fictional ISO 27001:2022 risk assessment case study using the Atlanta Falcons as the example organization.

-The project includes:
+The purpose of this project is to demonstrate practical Governance, Risk, and Compliance skills by building a complete risk management lifecycle from ISMS scope through corrective action tracking.

+## Disclaimer

+This project is for educational and portfolio purposes only.
+It does not represent the actual security posture, systems, or operations of the Atlanta Falcons organization.

+## Project Deliverables

-- ISMS Scope Definition
+- ISMS Scope Document
 - Context of the Organization
-- Asset Inventory
+- Asset Register
 - Threat Register
 - Vulnerability Register
 - Risk Assessment
 - Risk Register
 - Risk Treatment Plan
-- Statement of Applicability (SoA)
+- Statement of Applicability
-- Internal Audit Documentation
+- Internal Audit Report
-- Corrective Action Tracking
+- Corrective Action Log

-### Skills Demonstrated
+## Skills Demonstrated

 - ISO 27001:2022
-- Governance, Risk & Compliance (GRC)
+- Governance, Risk, and Compliance
-- Risk Assessment Methodology
+- Risk Assessment
+- Risk Treatment
 - Asset Management
+- Threat Identification
+- Vulnerability Management
-- Security Governance
+- Internal Auditing
-- Documentation & Reporting
+- Corrective Action Tracking
 - Microsoft Excel
-- GitHub
+- GitHub Documentation

-### Disclaimer

-This is a fictional educational case study created for cybersecurity portfolio purposes and does not represent the actual security posture, controls, or operations of the Atlanta Falcons organization.